24 Old Mouth Rd, Marshfield, MA 02050, USA

 Red and grey fox can be spotted in the dunes in the early hours.
 Eastern cottontail rabbits are common along the low shubbery.
 Shorebirds are abundant.

-The South River, which runs through this property, originates deep in Duxbury.
+The South River originates deep in Duxbury.
 Its source is in the Round Pond area, and from there it winds unobtrusively through the woods for several miles.
-Although one can view it from Route 3, and also from both the South River Bogs and Camp Wing conservation areas, it remains a narrow and mostly un-navigable stream until it makes its first “public” appearance at Veterans Memorial Park in Marshfield.
-From there it flows under Route 3A, through South River Park, and behind the playground of South River School, emerging again at Willow Street.
-But due to fences, dense vegetation, traffic, and relative navigability none of these are ideal places to access the river by boat.
-By the time it reaches the Francis Keville Footbridge in Marshfield Center, the river is wider, and navigable at most tides.
-Its course continues as it winds through the marshes, running parallel to Route 139, all the way to Rexhame.
+Although one can view it from Route 3, and also from both the South River Bog and the Camp Wing Conservation Area, it remains a narrow and mostly un-navigable stream until just below Veterans Memorial Park.
+From there it flows through South River Park, behind the playground of South River School, and under the Willow Street and Francis Keville Bridges.
+Wider at that point, and navigable at most tides, its course winds through the marshes as it runs parallel to Route 139, all the way to Rexhame.
 From there the river turns northward.
 It flows for 3 miles between Humarock and the mainland to Fourth Cliff, where it joins the North River at its outlet to the sea.

 Just downstream from the Rexhame Dunes, and across the river from the Old Mouth, Clapp Creek flows into the South River (from the Marshfield side).
 At higher tides, this is an interesting place to explore.
 You can paddle quite a distance through the marsh toward Coast Guard Hill.